How to Install WordPress on Localhost using XAMPP Easily

 When the Apache server and MySQL database server will run.
 Then, it will look like this below.

-Now, Apache server with PHP and MySQL database server is running.
+Now, the Apache server with PHP and MySQL database server is running.
 Now, the local host is ready and now we can install WordPress on it.

 To do this, you have to go to the WordPress.org website to Download WordPress.
 Open the link, scroll down the page, and click on the download WordPress button as shown in the image below.

-After when the downloading will complete, WordPress will be in a zip file.
+After the downloading will complete, WordPress will be in a zip file.
 So go and extract it on your pc.